Project Drawdown is complementary to En-ROADS. Both efforts help people explore solutions to climate change.

 Project Drawdown is a research organization that has identified one hundred substantive solutions to climate change and published a book about it.
 According to their calculations, together these solutions could enable the world to achieve “drawdown,” the point when the carbon dioxide level in the atmosphere stops climbing and starts to decline.

 Many of Project Drawdown’s individual solutions fit into one of the eighteen En-ROADS slider categories.
 The table below displays the top 10 solutions as identified by Project Drawdown, organized according to their effect on CO2-equivalent emissions of greenhouse gases for a 1.5°C scenario (Project Drawdown’s “Scenario 2”).
-This ranking reflects Project Drawdown’s recent update, Drawdown Review 2020, and has changed slightly since the 2017 release of the Drawdown book.
+This ranking reflects Project Drawdown’s ranking of solutions as of June 2023 and has changed slightly since the 2017 release of the Drawdown book.

 The Related Examples view in En-ROADS can also help you identify which slider to use to model a specific solution.
 You can access this view by clicking the Help menu at the top of the screen and selecting Related Examples.